Dr. Sharon A. Kerrick

 502.272.8441 • email@example.com

-Dr. Mattei is currently Professor of MIS and Entrepreneurship in the Rubel School of Business.
+Dr. Mattei is currently Professor of MIS and Entrepreneurship in the Rubel School of Business at Bellarmine University.
 Dr. Mattei holds a BS and MS in Engineering from the University of Cincinnati, a MBA in Finance from Indiana University, Bloomington, and a Ph.D. in Computer Engineering from the University of Louisville.
 Prior to returning to faculty, he was Dean of IT and the School Professional Studies, Executive Director of the Bellarmine Center for Technology and Entrepreneurship and Chairman of the Business Department.
 His 15 years of corporate experience includes VP of IT for IMX, Inc., a $12 million VC funded high-tech start-up, Manager of Marketing Systems for Brown and Williamson Tobacco, manufacturing supervisor at Cincinnati Milacron and design engineer for the Space Division of General Electric.
+He serves on the Endowment Committee of the National Center for Family Learning and provides technical support to the Louisville Regional Science and Engineering Fair.
 Dr. Mattei served two years as President of Venture Connectors of Louisville and four years as VP of Programs.

 Dr. Myra McCrickard